 Just like the abrasive grit of sand inside an oyster creates a pearl.

-Grace is the act of mercy or pardon or influence.
-Whether internally or externally or divinely.
+Grace is the act of mercy, pardon, or influence.
+Whether internally, externally, or divinely.

 Grace also describes an elegant or pleasing quality in form, manner, or movement.